Skip to content

 Top 10 Gorilla Families in Rwanda, Volcanoes National Park

-There are 10 gorilla families in Rwanda found in Volcanoes National Park, the only park of Rwanda where you encounter with these endangered mountain Gorillas.
+There are 10 habituated gorilla families in Rwanda found in Volcanoes National Park, the only park of Rwanda where you encounter with these endangered mountain Gorillas.
 In 2016, the park was documented to have about 380 mountain gorillas.
 The park is part of volcanic ranges spanning Rwanda, Uganda and Democratic Republic of Congo.

 Mountain gorillas just like humans live in family groups led by a dominant silverback therefore you will find each family with one silverback or even more with the dominant leading them.